Particular/docs.particular.net/samples/servicecontrol/adapter-mixed-transports/sample.md

 ### Adapter

 The Adapter project hosts the `ServiceControl.TransportAdapter`.
 The adapter has two sides: endpoint-facing and ServiceControl-facing.
-In this sample the endpoint-facing side uses SQL Server transport and the ServiceControl-facind side uses MSMQ:
+In this sample the endpoint-facing side uses SQL Server transport and the ServiceControl-facing side uses MSMQ:

 snippet: AdapterTransport